reselbob/dockerdemos/foodcourt/readme.md

     http.get(`http://${service}:3000`, (resp) => {

 ```
 Notice that `${service}` is a variable that refers to a DNS name.
-The DNS name is extracted from the array, `services`.
+The DNS name is a string that's extracted from the array, `services`.
 The values in the array, `services` correspond to the service names defined in the
 `docker-compose.yaml` file which you can view [here](docker-compose.yaml).